Skip to main content

 The Cascade mountain range rises from northern California to British Columbia in Canada.
 Consisting of many volcanoes, these beautiful mountains are also a hazard that is monitored by the USGS Cascades Volcano Observatory in Vancouver, Washington.
 In Cascade Range vicinity, the number of people at immediate risk during eruptions is greater than at any other volcanic area within the United States.

-To learn more, check out our volcano page.
+To learn more, check out our Volcano page.

 While Oregon enjoys a fairly moderate climate, temperatures can soar in the summer, especially in the southern part of the state and east of the Cascades.
 High temperatures, humidity and hot, indoor environments can quickly cause heat-related emergencies.
 Excessive heat can lead to sunburn, heat cramps, heat exhaustion and heat stroke.